 2. Mix your mist coat paint

 Painting new plaster that’s completely dry can also leave you with uneven brush strokes.
 So, the next course of action is to create your own mist coat paint.
 Mist coat paint is simply watered-down emulsion paint, which acts as your primer.
 All you need to do is get some white emulsion paint and thin it out with water – it’s that easy!
-Three parts paint to one part water should work.
+Ten parts paint to one part water should work.

 If you don't fancy watering down your paint you can also use Dulux Sealer for Plaster.